Kraken in popular culture: DC Comics

 Three versions appeared during the Golden Age of Comic Books: the first in Adventure Comics #56 (Nov.
 1940), a second, land-based version existing on the planet Venus in Flash Comics #81 (March 1947) and a third variation capable of speech that claimed to be the actual Kraken from ancient folklore who battled the hero Captain Marvel in Whiz Comics #155 (June 1953).

 Two versions appeared during the Silver Age of Comic Books: a giant octopus encountered by the Challengers of the Unknown in Showcase #12 (Jan.-Feb 1958), and the second being a giant squid summoned by the hero Aquaman in Aquaman #34 (July-Aug.
 1967).
 Wonder Woman #247 (Sept.
 1978) and #289 (March 1982) featured additional versions, and in Wonder Woman vol. 2 #75 (June 1993) the character encountered a version complete with tiara in a dream dimension.
 In Aquaman #1,000,000 (Nov.
 1998), the eponymous hero of the title encounters one of the "Krakens of Vexjor", a race of huge tentacled reptilian sea monsters that inhabit Earth's oceans in the 853rd Century.
 Wonder Woman and Aquaman also encounter a young Kraken in Issue #1 (Aug.
 2011, DC Comics) of the limited series Flashpoint: Wonder Woman and the Furies.

 In the 2016 series DC Bombshells, King Nereus took the form of a Kraken to battle the heroines of the story.
 He's eventually dispatched by Aqua-Woman.

 Marvel Comics

 Two types of "Krakens" appear in the world of Marvel Comics, one based on the sea monster and the second as a costumed identity used by several individuals.
-The former first appeared The Avengers #27 (April 1966, Marvel Comics), and several variations of it have appeared in Marvel continuity since.
-The latter is used as the codename for a high-ranking member of HYDRA, with Daniel Whitehall and Jake Fury having assumed the identity throughout Marvel Comics' run.
+The former first appeared in The Avengers #27 (April 1966, Marvel Comics), and several variations of it have appeared in Marvel continuity since.
+The latter is used as the codename for a high-ranking member of Hydra, with Daniel Whitehall and Jake Fury having assumed the identity throughout Marvel Comics' run.